An educational psychology career best suits those interested in helping schools or other organizations promote learning.

 Many people confuse the job duties of school psychologists and educational psychologists.
 School psychologists primarily encourage psychological well-being.
 Educational psychologists help the school support learning and work with students based on individual needs, such as learning disabilities.

-This guide explores how to become an educational psychologist, typical educational psychology career paths, and educational psychologist's salary ranges.
+This guide explores how to become an educational psychologist, typical educational psychology career paths, and an educational psychologist's salary range.

 What Is Educational Psychology?